Arjun-9696/Arjun-9696/README.md

 <h3>About me:</h3>

-- 🔍 I’m looking forward to kickstarting my career as a <strong> Cybersecurity Analyst to mastering advanced cybersecurity technics and ethical hacking </strong> with a firm driven by technology
+- 🔍 I’m looking forward to kickstarting my career as a <strong> Cybersecurity Analyst to mastering advanced cybersecurity techniques and ethical hacking </strong> with a firm driven by technology
 - 🌱 I’m Learning **Cloud Security best practices with AWS, Azure and Zscaler**

 - 💬 Ask me about **Cyber security, Ethical Hacking, Cloud Security, React and Next JS, Tailwind CSS, Data Structures Algorithm, JavaScript, MongoDB, DevSecOps, NodeJS**